edoardocaldari/starter-flowise/README.md

 ### Generating a preview environment

-1. Make sure to fork this repository.
+1. Make sure to fork this repository...
 2. Follow steps in the [official Restack documentation](https://www.restack.io/docs/flowise)
 3. Once you open a pull request a preview environment will be generated.
 4. Once your pull request is merged your initial Flowise application will be provisioned with latest code from the "main" branch.